tytydraco/yessleep/out/We_called_the_wrong_911.md

 "Does your tummy hurt too?"

-I could barely move, but shook my head enough.
+I could barely move, but shook my head.

 "Goodbye."